sujith-eag/personal-site/content/docs/java-script/4-objects/1-object_basics/4-symbols.md

 By using `Symbol()`, you can safely add new properties to an object without worrying about overwriting an existing property with the same name.
 Similarly, when you use symbolic property names and keep your symbols private, you can be confident that other code modules in your program won’t accidentally overwrite your properties.

-#### 'Symbol.iterator'

-`Symbol.iterator` is a special Symbol value that can be used as a method name to make an object iterable.

 ---

 ### The Global Symbol Registry